joemoose/dungeoneers.d20/docs/5 Appendix.md

 ---

-Thieves are adventurers who live by their wits and luck, with a little resourcefulness for good measure.
+Thieves are adventurers who live by their wits and luck, with a bit of resourcefulness for good measure.
 Their range of unique talents makes them versatile companions in adventures.

 #### Talents